If you had more hours in your day, say, 9 extra hours on average, what would you do with all that extra time?

 Just as retirement is starting to sound like a lot of work, it’s a good time to remind you that you’ll have something in the range of 2,500 to 3,000 extra minutes that you didn’t have before, and you’ll have them every single week to spend as you please.

 You’re allowed to be a little bit lazy when you feel like it.
 There will be time tomorrow, the next day, and the day after that to pick up where you left off with whatever it is that you’ve found to occupy your time.

 — FIRE Up The Couch (@FireUpTheCouch) January 28, 2019

 Listen to your favorite music.
 Take a bath.
 Watch every Star Wars movie.

 You know, Netflix and Chill, and yes, I know what that means.
 You’ll have extra time to engage in such activities, as well!

 I retired from medicine to pursue my passions.
 Apparently, my passions include daily trips to Home Depot, wiping walls down with TSP, staining and installing quarter-round baseboard, and playing amateur electrician, crossing my fingers every time I flip the breaker switch back on.

-At least that’s what the last couple of weeks have looked like.
+At least that’s what some weeks have looked like.
 But every day, week, and month in my semi-retired life has looked very different.

 Yet, no matter where we are in the world or what we’re up to, I try to incorporate some of the aforementioned activities into my daily or weekly routines.